BenjaminTzudiker/CKD_Database/readme.md

 ```
 /usr/local/mysql/bin/mysql -u <user> [-p] --local-infile
 ```

+#### The MySQL installation didn't prompt me to enter a root password

+In some cases, the root will default to not having a password.
+In others, it won't.
+There are a number of ways to fix this, the simplest of which is to sudo into root using `sudo mysql -u root`.
+From there, you can manually set the password, or just keep using sudo to access the database.
+Using `sudo mysql_secure_installation` is another possible way to set the root password.
+The specifics may vary from version to version.

 #### MySQL error on load data local infile - "The used command is not allowed with this MySQL version"